 - An umbrella is handy in the rainy or shoulder seasons.

 - Don’t forget your binoculars.

 Many people skip Crooked Tree in favour of more popular destinations in Belize.

 But, if you like nature, wildlife or birds, put it on your list of things to do in Belize.

-Are you into birds like Andrew?
-Let us know in the comments below.
-We’d love to hear from some fellow birders!
+Are you a bird lover like Andrew?
+Let us know in the comments below, we’d love to hear from some fellow birders!